Call4Cloud | MMP-C | Autopilot | Device Preparation

 This blog will be about Chromebooks and MAM.
 I will also introduce a colleague of mine.
 He will co-author my blogs from now on, this will be our first joint effort.
 His name is Mark Uijtdewilligen.
 Please follow him on LinkedIn: Mark Uijtdewilligen | LinkedIn

 Today we received a call from a customer who wanted to buy Chromebooks.
 Our first reaction was “Huh?
 Why?” (his company is currently undergoing a transformation from a remote desktop environment to a modern MS365 environment.
-They already began their first step by already enrolling all newly purchased devices to become Azure AD joined.
+They have already begun their first step by enrolling all newly purchased devices to join Azure AD.

 So we asked him, why Chromebooks?
 Surely if you choose the Microsoft 365 platform you want to have Windows desktops/laptops so you can have a compliant device with all the bells and whistles?

-Turns out they have a lot of frontline workers who occasionally work on a computer.
+It turns out they have many frontline workers who occasionally work on a computer.
 Now that working from home has become a part of almost everyone’s job (and it’s not going anywhere folks), his company wanted to provide their workers with the means to do so while also being able to connect to a workspace at the office and use their device there.
 But the reality of the situation is that COVID hit a lot of companies pretty hard.
 So, the budget was a concern here.
-For the price of 1 decent laptop, he could buy multiple cheaper Chromebooks.
+He could buy multiple cheaper Chromebooks for the price of 1 decent laptop.

 This made us look at the situation from a different angle.
 We always try to focus on things like security and a top-shelf user experience.
 But what if for some workers… A less convenient way is also acceptable.
 Maybe they use a platform they like that doesn’t always fully support all the MDM features?
 Or maybe they just want to be able to work on their own devices.